 8. Jerusalem Artichoke

-Jerusalem artichokes, also known as the sunchokes or earth apples, are an inulin-rich source of dietary fibre and have been shown to increase the friendly bacteria in your colon.
+Jerusalem artichokes, also known as the sunchokes or earth apples, are an inulin-rich source of dietary fiber and have been shown to increase the friendly bacteria in your colon.
 (12) Jerusalem artichokes are tubers that are similar to root vegetables in texture and appearance and, once cooked, act quite similar to potatoes, making them ideal for boiling or roasting.

-Leeks are a good source of prebiotic fibre, vitamin K and antioxidants called flavonoids.
+Leeks are a good source of prebiotic fiber, vitamin K and antioxidants called flavonoids.
 (13) Leeks are from the same plant family as garlic and onion, the Allium genus, and therefore offer similar health benefits.
-With their distinct mild and sweet flavours, leeks are a wonderful substitute for onions or can be added to soups, stews, pasta, quiches, or sautéed on their own to create a simple side dish.
+With their distinct mild and sweet flavors, leeks are a wonderful substitute for onions or can be added to soups, stews, pasta, quiches, or sautéed on their own to create a simple side dish.

-Onions are another versatile and inexpensive ingredient that is rich and nutrients and prebiotic fibre.
+Onions are another versatile and inexpensive ingredient that is rich and nutrients and prebiotic fiber.
 Similar to garlic, onions are rich in inulin and fructo-oligosaccharides which aid digestion and boost beneficial gut bacteria.
 (5)(6) Onions also contain antioxidants and compounds that help to fight inflammation, decrease triglycerides and reduce cholesterol levels, all of which may help fight heart disease.
-(16)(17)(18) Onions are a flavourful addition to the base of any soup, stew, sauce, marinade or dressing.
+(16)(17)(18) Onions are a flavourful addition to the base of any soup, stew, sauce, marinade, or dressing.

 Other prebiotic-containing foods include cacao, flaxseed, burdock root, jicama root, yacon root, wheat bran, and seaweed.

 The Bottom Line